'}}

 These phrases are familiar and usually well-intentioned, but they also shift the focus from what a person is feeling to who they supposedly are.
 Instead of saying, “They’re feeling nervous” or “They need a little time,” we define them as “shy.”

-When I was described as shy, people weren’t exploring what I felt — they were labelling who I was.
-It didn’t come from a place of malice, but the message I internalised was that something about me needed to change.
+When I was described as shy, people weren’t exploring what I felt, they were labelling who I was.
+It didn’t come from a place of malice, but the message I internalised was that being shy was a problem in some way.

 Don’t Call Me Shy